jnidzwetzki/mysql-ha-cloud/README.md

 In this example, a cluster consisting of four nodes running Debian 10 is used.
 The following services are deployed on the cluster:

 * Three Consul instances, they are used for election of the primary MySQL server, for service discovery, and for providing additional information about the state of the cluster.
 * One of the MinIO object storage to store MySQL backups.
 These backups are used to bootstrap new MySQL replicas automatically.
 MinIO needs at least to provide four nodes / volumes to provide highly available.
 In addition, deploying such a setup without labeling the Docker nodes and creating stateful volumes is hard.
-The data on the S§ Bucket are re-written periodically.
+The data on the S3 Bucket are re-written periodically.
 Therefore, we don't deploy a highly available and replicated version of MinIO in this example.
 * One primary MySQL server (read/write) and two read-only MySQL replicas.

 The four Docker nodes should be running in different availability zones.
 Therefore, one Docker node or availability zones can fail, and the MySQL service is still available.